symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. tip::

-    In addition to YAML format, routes can be configured in XML or PHP files and even embedded in PHP annotations.
+    In addition to YAML files, routes can be configured in XML or PHP files and even embedded in PHP annotations.
 This flexibility is one of the main features of Symfony2, a framework that never imposes you a particular configuration format.